• Skip to primary navigation

 • Butter - This adds a lovely creaminess to the waffles.
 We used unsalted.

 • Blueberries - You can either use fresh or frozen blueberries for this recipe.
+A mixture of different berries will work too.

 A full ingredients list with measurements is in the recipe card below.

-One: Put the flour, sugar and baking soda in to a large bowl and mix.
+One: Put the flour, sugar and baking soda into a large bowl and mix.

 Two: In a smaller bowl, whisk the egg and add the milk, vanilla and melted butter and mix well.

-Three: Pour the wet mixture in to the flour mixture and gently stir to form a batter.
+Three: Pour the wet mixture into the flour mixture and gently stir to form a batter.
 Gently fold in half of the blueberries

 Our favourite, and easy, way to adapt these blueberry waffles is with chocolate chips.
 Dark, milk or white, throw them all in.
 You just little bursts of melty chocolate flavour when you bite in to them.

 You don't have to use blueberries in this waffle recipe.
 We have made this recipe with chopped up raspberries and cherries (chopped up because they are bigger) and they work just as well.
 You could even use a mixture of berries - that would be very colourful.
+Frozen berries also work.

 The secret to getting waffles with a lovely crispy outside, but with a light and fluffy inside, is to let the batter rest.
 Don't heat your waffle maker until the batter has been made.
 The time it takes for the waffle maker to heat up is the perfect resting time (about 10 minutes).